-Burned Mail Discovered In USPS Mailbox On Boylston Street
+Burned Mail Found In Boylston Street Mailbox Near Ballot Box Fire Site

 BOSTON (CBS) — Boston Police responded to a report of damaged mail in a United States Postal Service mailbox Monday evening.
 The mail appeared to be burned, police said.

-The mailbox is on Boylston Street one block from where a fire was set in a ballot dropbox early Sunday morning.
+The mailbox is on Boylston Street, one block from where a fire was set in a ballot dropbox early Sunday morning.

 Mailbox being removed from Copley Square after burned out mail was found inside. #WBZ pic.twitter.com/hSgL67neYj